directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Summary

-This tutorial guided you through hosting a Directus application on an Ubuntu server, covering essential steps like Docker setup, firewall configuration, and SSL encryption.
+This tutorial guided you through hosting a Directus application on an Ubuntu server, covering essential steps such as Docker setup, firewall configuration, and SSL encryption.
 By following these instructions, you have ensured a secure, accessible, and continuously running environment for your Directus project.

 If you have any questions or encounter difficulties, don't hesitate to revisit this guide or seek support from the [Directus community][chat].
 Happy hosting!